AuckeBos/BunqYnabConnect/README.md

    - Every sunday morning, at `06:00`, the container will re-select, -configure, -train, -deploy, and -serve the best model on the newest data.
 The server is restarted, such that it uses the new model.
+9. You can bash into the container using `docker exec -it bunqynab /bin/bash`.
+The logs are found in the `/logs` directory.